MelihSahin0/Voting/README.md

 This is a simple Voting Project made with solidity and has a simple UI in the website folder.
-This application was tested on Ganache.
+This application was tested on Ganache and sepolia.

 About this Project.
 The owner can create two Types of Voting.
 The first one is a public voting, where you can see, which address voted for wich option.
 The second type is an anonymous voting.
 In this voting the addresses are beeing hashed.